 Well, that’s my impression anyway.
 Back in 1997, when I hadn’t heard of NVC, I was one of the first in the UK to sign up for coach training with the American CoachU organisation, founded by Thomas Leonard, who pretty much invented coaching as a profession.
 He was clearly a smart and ‘successful’ guy, but there was something missing from the CoachU understanding of human behaviour, for all the clever-sounding aphorisms and top ten lists.
 It did not seem to be a ‘path with a heart’, and I didn’t pursue coaching as a career.
 But I kept my course notes – over 2,000 printed pages – in case there was something valuable I had overlooked or not understood at the time.

 Not long ago I went through these notes and saw that the missing piece had already been offered by Marshall Rosenberg: connection with the universal human needs which motivate all our behaviour.
 I kept ten pages from the 2,000 and condensed the useful ideas on them down to a single sheet.
-Having trained in NVC I now knew how to coach the way I wanted to do it: starting and finishing with my clients’ feelings and needs.
+Having trained in the meantime in NVC, I now knew how to coach the way I wanted to do it: starting and finishing with my clients’ feelings and needs.

 In Needs-based Coaching, we don’t jump to setting goals in terms of specific outcomes, such as doubling the client’s income, winning a battle with their ex-partner or losing 5kg in weight.
 My client and I stay open to different solutions to what are presented as the problems or issues in their lives.
 But first, we reframe the situation in terms of the human needs.
-The feelings present in the body are our guides to where there are need-shaped gaps in our lives.
+The feelings present in the body are our guides to where there are need-shaped gaps in our lives, and this is what we keep coming back to.
 Are we looking for understanding, for connection, for acceptance…?
 For respect, for ease or for adventure…?
 How do those needs live in us now?
 How would we like their energy to flow?
 How many different ways could we create such a shift?
 Where would we like to start today, with what particular concrete steps?

 Coaching has a special role in the lives of students of NVC.
 Many of us got very excited when we first discovered the NVC model, and then perhaps disappointed when we found it not so easy to put into practice in the real world.
 It’s not just a matter of using the ‘right’ language; it involves changing our whole way of thinking and the habits of a lifetime, and applying the shift in an environment which may not have tolerance for our as-yet-imperfect mastery of the processes.
 The old ways don’t cut it any more, but we’re not yet fluent and confident with the new.
 In the space between stories, we all need support.
 This is what I offer.